alfredoxyanez/qr-dlt-asset/README.md

 # QR Code Asset Tracking

-## This project will teach you how to how to!!!!!!!
+## This project will teach you how to how to!!!!!!